 A Little Background

-Mandalas.
-I kept up an art practice over the years but returned more actively to it when my brother ‘T’ died of cancer—I started making small circular mandalas drawings to channel my grief.
-After years of making these little drawings, I was asked to illustrate the Miraval Mandalas Coloring Book by Miraval Resort in AZ, where I run workshops on wellbeing and creativity.
+Mandalas I kept up a limited art practice over the years but returned more actively to it in 2005 when my brother, ‘T’ (short for Theodore), died of cancer—I started making small circular mandalas drawings to cope with my grief (learn more about mandalas).
+Then after years of making these mini-mandalas, I was asked to illustrate The Miraval Mandalas Coloring Book for Miraval Resort in Arizona, where I ran workshops on wellbeing, creativity, and using mandalas for meditation and meaning.

 Artist/Art Therapist.
 I still wear my art therapist and my artist hats in tandem and probably will always do both.
-I am also still in the desert—I live part of the month in Tucson (with my husband KC and a couple of cats Benzo and DeeDee) and the other part in DC with my twin sister Jenny, and Jenny’s two boys, Chris and Ian, and my mothers, Lee and Xenia.
-All of them, except for the cats, are also artists in their own rights.
+I am also still in the desert—I live part of the month in Tucson (with my husband KC and a couple of cats Benzo and DeeDee) and the other part in DC with my twin sister Jenny, and Jenny’s two boys, Chris and Ian, my mother Lee, and my stepmother Xenia.
+I would say that all of them, except for the cats (some would challenge this), are also artists in their own ways even though they might not agree.

-First—Twin.
-The irony of being a twin is that although it’s unique, you are also genetically exactly the same as someone else and you could arguably say that you are literally conceived at the same moment in time and space as someone else.
-It calls to question all sorts of challenges around identify, individuality, being existentially alone or collectively connected, etc.
+First – Twin The irony of being a twin is that although it’s unique, you are also genetically exactly the same as someone else and you could arguably say that you are literally conceived at the same moment in time and space as someone else.
+It calls to question all sorts of challenges around identity, individuality, being existentially alone or collectively connected, etc.

-Second—Not Artist, Art Therapist.
-My mother was a painter, and from the time that my twin Jenny and I could talk, she let us experiment in her studio.
-One could argue that I had some talent, but I was by no means a prodigy.
+Second – Not Artist, Art Therapist My mother is a painter, and from the time that my twin Jenny and I could talk, she let us experiment in her studio.
+Although you could say that I had some talent, but I was by no means a prodigy.

 In fact, I was always ambivalent about being an artist.
-In my 20’s, I dated a consummate artist, David Moyer, who invented a painting technique called Farbelism.
-Everything Dave did was in the service of his art.
-Not only did I not have that kind of passion, I didn’t particularly like what felt like the solitary life of the artist and I had no a clear message that I needed to communicate through art.
+When I was younger I had a good friend, Len Parker, who spent all of his free time drawing elaborate fantasy characters inspired by artist Frank Frazetta.
+Then in my twenties, I dated another consummate artist, David Moyer, who invented a painting technique called Farbelism.
+Everything Len and Dave did was in the service of their art.
+Not only did I not have that kind of passion, but I also didn’t particularly like what felt like the solitary life of the artist and I had no clear message that I needed to communicate through art.

 When I discovered art therapy, a field that uses art to help others, it combined my artistic sensibilities with a way to connect with others.
 But I stopped making art regularly because for me it had been so fraught with ambivalence and perfectionism.

 I started making small 4 x 4 inch mandalas, little circular drawings I called art thoughts.
-Sometimes these ‘thoughts’ were just disorganized scratches but they did for me what art can do—they helped me get out what was stuck inside and work through my grief.
+Sometimes, even though some of these ‘thoughts’ were just disorganized scratches, they did for me what art can do—they helped me get out what was stuck inside and work through my grief.

 It’s also been eye-opening to see how consistently people who are self-avowedly not artists seem to enjoy making art.
 For example, my sister Jenny took up making mandalas and now regularly does art on her own.
 She takes great pleasure in doing so and is happy with many of the pictures she’s made.